pre-martin/SimHubPropertyServer/README.md

 Clients can subscribe for property changes.
 They will then receive updates each time, when the value of a subscribed property changes.

+One use case is the project [StreamDeckSimHubPlugin](https://github.com/pre-martin/StreamDeckSimHubPlugin), which allows updating the state of Stream Deck keys via SimHub properties.

 ## Installation